 Hearing the room

 How well we hear is heavily influenced by the acoustics of the space and the properties of the sounds themselves.
-When the acoustics of a space are carefully designed and optimized, we can hear sound the way it is meant to be heard with minimal distortion or interference.
+When the acoustics of a space are carefully designed and optimised, we can hear sound the way it is meant to be heard with minimal distortion or interference.

 But when the acoustics are poor, sounds may become muddled, indistinct, or difficult to hear.
 This can lead to frustration, disorientation, and even safety risks.
 For people with hearing loss, these feelings can occur more often and be more intense.